Sunday, 12 March 2023

 Getty Museum, Venice Beach and Santa Monica

-We got off to a slow start this morning (Wed 1st March) James arranged car hire for the last part of our holiday to San Diego, and I had a chat with Kenneth about Jackie.
+We got off to a slow start this morning (Wed 1st March) James arranged car hire for the last part of our holiday to San Diego, and Kenneth phoned me about Jackie.
+She is very ill and only has days or weeks to live.
+I'm so shocked, I knew that things have been difficult but I thought that her new treatments would kick in and that she would have more time.
 I am thinking about her all the time and sending her my thoughts and wishes across the miles.
 I feel very far away from her.